openframeworks/ofBook/chapters/project_joel/chapter.md

  }
 */
 ```
-I used the Stack Overflow tip in the `void testApp::keyPressed (int key)` method.
+I used the Stack Overflow tip in the `void ofApp::keyPressed (int key)` method.

 ```cpp
 case 'a': //used to be key left, but it interferes with ofxtimeline